Psy-Fer/interARTIC/README.md

 ## Step 4: Running InterARTIC on the test dataset

 Click `Add Job` on the interARTIC web interface.
 Then fill the fields as given in the following table.
+Note that when you click (double click on some browsers) on fields for **input data directory** and **Select a CSV file**, a list of files/directories should appear from which you can select.

 | field  | value  | description  |
 |---|---|---|